-NetZero's first site was built in Nkongsamba, in the Littoral region of Cameroon.
-It is Africa's first industrial-scale biochar plant.
+NetZero's full-scale pilot plant was built in Nkongsamba, in the Littoral region of Cameroon.
+It is Africa's first industrial-scale biochar production facility.

 It sits next to Synergie Nord Sud (SNS), Cameroon's largest coffee-processing plant, who's owner is one of NetZero's co-founders.
 This ideal location gives NetZero a direct access to coffee husks, an abundant waste product of coffee transformation.
 It also gives NetZero a one-of-a-kind platform to distribute the biochar to small coffee growers that supply SNS.